hanyelemary/ProductService/README.md

 Nancy.Testing is used with xUnit.
 The "Modules" folder includes a single xUnit test that runs using a "headless browser" with no dependency on network, browser or any of the other .NET packages such as System.Web.

-Currently, there is 2 passing tests and 1 failing test (a test that hasn't been implemented).
+Currently, there are 2 passing tests and 1 failing test (a test that hasn't been implemented).